NaveenKola2004/PYTHON/Datatypes/Datatypes.md

 - Support the Indexing and Slicing
 - Allow the duplicate values

-5. String has having the indexing and slicing
-6. String is starting with the 0 for front side
+5. String is starting with the 0 for front side
-7. For Back side starting with -1
+6. For Back side starting with -1
 ```python
  N   A  V  E  E  N
  0   1  2  3  4  5
 -6  -5 -4 -3 -2 -1
 ```

-8. Indexing
+7. Indexing
 ```python
 x="python"
 print(x[0]) #Output p
 print(x[-1]) #Output n
 ```
-9. Slicing
+8. Slicing
 ```python
 x="Naveen"
 print(x[0:5]) #Output Navee